Polymer80 LR-308 80% Lower Receiver - polymer 80

 Frequently asked questions

-- Is it compatible with a Magpul PRS GEN3 stock?
+- Does it work with Magpul PRS Gen3 stocks?

 - How long does shipping take?